 As a Research Fellow at LSHTM, I am currently conducting social science research in Zimbabwe, focused on the delivery of sexual and reproductive health services for young people.

 I am leading the social science research within the CHIEDZA study, a community-based intervention to improve HIV outcomes in adolescents: a cluster randomised trial led by the Zimbabwe-LSHTM Research Partnership.
 I work on the YCHECK project, designing routine health checks during adolescence, in collaboration with the World Health Organization.
 I am conducting social science research on the Zvatinoda! study, a feasibility study of a mobile health intervention to increase demand and uptake of sexual and reproductive health services among young people.

 I am additionally currently working on studies relating to COVID-19.
-Together with the the Biomedical Research Training Institute in Zimbabwe, I led research to understand community perspectives of COVID-19 and the government response in Zimbabwe.
-Results have been published in the Bulletin of the World Health Organisation COVID-19 Open Site and presented to the Zimbabwe Ministry of Health Social Science Taskforce.
-I am working in partnership with Oxford University on the SEBCOV study to investigate the social, ethical and behavioural aspects of COVID-19 across five countries: Thailand, Malaysia, Italy, Slovenia and UK.
-Additionally, I worked collating and sharing best practice in remote research to provide guidance for researchers in low- and middle-income countries planning and adapting studies where face-to-face research is no longer possible.
+I led research to understand community perspectives of COVID-19 and the government response in Zimbabwe to inform policy response.
+I am working in partnership with Oxford University on the SEBCOV study to investigate the social, ethical and behavioural aspects of COVID-19 across five countries: Thailand, Malaysia, Italy, Slovenia, and UK.
+Additionally, I worked collating and sharing best practice in remote data collection to provide guidance for researchers.